Skip to main content.

 Budget Billing Smooths Out Seasonal Bill Changes

-For most customers, the highest bills are in the summer, when you use air conditioning the most.
-If your home has electric heat, your bill may also peak in the extreme cold winter months.
-With Budget Billing, you can find comfort in knowing what to expect each month because you'll pay a similar amount each month.
-Budget Billing is not a discount program, but it allows you to better manage your monthly budget by keeping your monthly energy costs predictable and manageable.
-Some months you will pay less than your actual bill and some months you will pay more to make up that difference, keeping your bills more consistent.
+For most customers, the highest bills are in the summer and winter, when you use the most air conditioning and, for some customers, electric heating.
+With Budget Billing, you can find comfort in knowing what to expect with every bill because you'll pay a similar amount each month based on annual usage.
+Budget Billing is not a discount program, but it allows you to better manage your monthly budget.
+Some months you will pay less than your actual bill, and some months you will pay more to make up that difference, keeping your bills more consistent.

-If you discontinue the program or close your account, this balance will be applied to your next bill.
+*If you discontinue or close your account, any balance will be applied to your next bill.

 Related Questions